 Children who receive any of the qualifying benefits listed above in their own right are also eligible to receive free school meals.

 How to apply for free school meals?

-The easiest way to check if you are entitled to receive free school meals is to apply online; you can do this by using this link.
-Please ensure when you apply for free school meals that you confirm you agree to the declaration, without this consent we will not be able to process your application.
+The easiest way to check if you are entitled to receive free school meals is to apply online; you can do this by following the PDF attached at the bottom of the page.

 What if my circumstances change?